 ExxonMobil is now the worst-performing of the 30 blue-chip stocks that comprise the Dow Jones industrial average.

 Peter Coleman, CEO of Woodside Petroleum, explains how it plans to manage the company's growing capital costs by moving its technology base.

-CNBC's Melissa Lee and the Fast Money traders discuss the day's top trades and the stocks they'll be watching Thursday.
+CNBC's Amanda Drury and the Fast Money traders discuss the day's top trades and the stocks they'll be watching tomorrow.